Homepage > Journal > How to present products on product pages?

 A product doesn't only have to be presented in the context that facilitates purchase but also in one that's visually attractive.

-The user, the customer of an online store, doesn't differ much from the customer of a stationary store.
+The user, the customer of an online store, is similar to the customer of a stationary store.
 Users want to buy in spaces and contexts that are visually pleasant for them, although these contexts don't have to be excessively aesthetic.

-The aesthetic of the Product Page is supposed to foster sales, and for it to do that, it has to balance between usability and desirability skillfully.
+The aesthetic of the product page is supposed to foster sales, and for it to do that, it has to balance usability and desirability skillfully.

 But that's not all.

-• Amount of information necessary and the threshold beyond which the amount of information ceases to be helpful and becomes dysfunctional
+• The amount of information necessary and the threshold beyond which the amount of information ceases to be helpful and becomes dysfunctional.

 The biggest advantage of the gallery in the Ikea store is that it offers photos in the form of packshots that present products in context, general plans, and detail plans. | Source: Ikea.com